zeionara/relentness/README.md

 ./.build/debug/relentness sample --help
 ```

-To test a model on a given dataset:
+To test a model on a given dataset with transe model:

 ```
-python -m relentness test-transe ./Assets/Corpora/Demo/0000/
+python -m relentness test ./Assets/Corpora/Demo/0000 -m transe
 ```

+Aside from `transe` there is a `complex` model supported as well at the moment which requires a similar call.